Kuruchy/kuruchy.github.io/_posts/2021-9-03-android-studio-actions.md

 We can add actions to a lot of places, making our life easier.

-To create a button and add an action, we click on the `+` icon and we will get the possibility to `Add Action` or `Add Separation`.
+To create a button and add an action, we click on the `+` icon, and we will get the possibility to `Add Action` or `Add Separation`.

 If we choose the `Add Action`, we would get the following popup to choose the action we want.